very-cool-name/blog-from-scratch/README.md

 const int& clref_y = y;
 int& lref_y = const_cast<int&>(clref_y); // OOPS undefined because y is originally const
 ```
 Returning to our example with `lref` function calling `clref`.
-If we are sure, that `clref` operates only on object x, that we passed - it's perfectly legal to cast away `const`.
+If we are sure, that `clref` operates only on object x that we passed - it's perfectly legal to cast away `const`.

 ```cpp
 const int& clref(const int& x) {